wHoIsDReAmer/Pumpkin/README.md

 ## Funding

-If you want to fund me and help the project, check out my [GitHub sponsors](https://github.com/sponsors/Snowiiii) or my [PayPal](https://www.paypal.me/alexxmedvedev).
+If you want to fund me and help the project, check out my [GitHub sponsors](https://github.com/sponsors/Snowiiii).